john-khgoh/currency-convert/README.md

 2.Run the following command in command prompt (Windows) or terminal (*nix): uvicorn main:app --reload --workers 1 --host 0.0.0.0 --port 8008

-3. In another command prompt or terminal, run the batch file using the following command.
+3.In another command prompt or terminal, run the batch file using the following command.
 Change the target currency and input file, as required. python cli.py --file "input.json" --target-currency EUR